creare-com/podpac/doc/source/developer/contributing.md

 ### Developer API

 The Developer API follows the hierarchical structure of the `core` directory.
 All source code written into the `core` podpac module should reference other modules using the full path to the module to maintain consistency.
-All docstrings should also use the full path to the module being referenced.

 For example: